arista/reknow/README.md

 However, the namespaces do show up when the StateManager reports actions and debugging to its assigned listeners (described below).
 For example, a property change on a TodoListItem  would be reported as a change to a "todo.TodoListItem".

+#### Running Multiple StateManagers

+A simple application will typically register all of its Entity classes with a single StateManager instance.
+However, Reknow doesn't prevent an application from running multiple StateManagers.
+A complex application with multiple subsystems developed by multiple teams could end up with many independently-created StateManagers.
+Or a Reknow application could include a library of React components that happens to use Reknow to manage its state in its own StateManager instance.

+All of this is perfectly fine, as long as it's understood that each StateManager manages its own "domain" of Entity classes independently.
+Practically speaking, this means:

+* Each Entity class must be registered with at most one StateManager
+* Relationships (`hasMany`, `hasOne`, `belongsTo`) can only be established between Entity classes managed by the same StateManager.
+* An action managed by a StateManager will only manage the state changes in the Entities associated with that StateManager
+* A query managed by a StateManager will only track dependencies on the Entities associated with that StateManager

+There is no practical limit to the number of Entity classes, either minimum or maximum, that can be associated with a StateManager.
+Even the simplest stateful React component can take advantage of Reknow, using a StateManager that manages a single Entity class.

 #### Transaction and Debug Listeners

 When a StateManager is created, it can optionally be assigned a TransactionListener and a DebugListener: